 Treating Group B Strep

-Testing and treatment can help prevent your baby from being infected with group B strep.
-Treatment includes IV antibiotics (medications that help stop infections).
-If complications develop, other specialized treatments may be needed.
-Early treatment gives the best chance of a happy outcome.
+Testing and treatment of group B strep during your pregnancy can help prevent your baby from becoming infected during delivery.
+If complications develop, specialized treatments may be needed.
+Early treatment gives the best chance of a positive outcome.

 In newborns, most cases of group B strep infection are detected before the mother and baby go home.
-But in very rare cases, a late-onset infection can occur.
+But in very rare cases, a late-onset infection can happen.
 Call your baby’s healthcare provider right away if your baby:

-Is refusing to feed.
+Is refusing to feed

-Appears stressed or is fussy and can’t be calmed.
+Appears stressed or is fussy and can’t be calmed

-Has breathing difficulties.
+Has breathing difficulties

-Has a rapid, extremely low, or irregular heart rate.
+Has a rapid, extremely low, or irregular heart rate